Craigtut/behance/README.md

 # Behance Api

-This is a promise based library for both browser and node (not work, wip) environments for pulling down data from Behance.
+This is a promise based library for both browser and node (not working yet, wip) environments for pulling down data from Behance.

 ## Installation